Today's Articles

 Born Farrell Sanders was born in Little Rock, Arkansas.
 His mother worked as a cook in a school cafeteria, and his father worked for the City of Little Rock.

-An only child, Sanders began his musical career accompanying church hymns on clarinet.
+As an only child, Sanders began his musical career by accompanying church hymns on clarinet.
 His initial artistic accomplishments were in the visual arts, but at Scipio Jones High School in North Little Rock, Sanders began playing the tenor saxophone.
 The band director, Jimmy Cannon, was a saxophone player and introduced Sanders to jazz.
 Although still a student, Sanders took over as the band director when Cannon left until a permanent director could be found.

 During the late 1950s, Sanders would often sneak into Black clubs in downtown Little Rock to play with acts that were passing through.
 At the time, Little Rock was part of the touring route through Memphis, Tennessee, and Hot Springs for R&B and jazz musicians.
 Sanders was limited by the state's segregation and the R&B and jazz standards that dominated the Little Rock music scene.
 After finishing high school in 1959, Sanders moved to Oakland, California, and lived with relatives.
 He briefly attended Oakland Junior College and studied art and music.